Venezuela's Chavez in delicate state after surgery

 One government source said Chavez was in critical condition early on Wednesday, but since then his vital signs had improved.

-State media ran hours of tributes to the president, and of rank-and-file supporters around the country gushing with admiration.
+State media showed hours of homages to the president, and of rank-and-file supporters around the country gushing with admiration.
 "He is a second Jesus Christ," one woman beamed.

 The stakes also are enormous for allies around Latin America and the Caribbean who rely on generous oil subsidies and other aid from Chavez.
 President Raul Castro's communist government in Cuba is particularly vulnerable because of its dependence on more than 100,000 barrels of oil per day from Venezuela.